material-components/material-components-android/docs/components/Chip.md

 </selector>
 ```

-or using a default style theme attribute, styles and a theme overlay (themes all
+Use a default style theme attribute, styles and a theme overlay.
+This applies
-chips but does not affect other components):
+the theme to all chips but does not affect other components:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*">